maivincent/arribachocolat/_i18n/en/_posts/2024-02-16-pacari-60-limon.md

 ---
 layout: post
-title:  "Pacari - Organic Chocolate with Lemon Essence – 60% Cacao"
+title: Pacari - Organic Chocolate with Lemon Essence – 60% Cacao
 tags: [Dark, Lemon]
 categories: [Pacari]
 ---

 It's subtle, but it's present beneath Pacari's classic cacao.
 A slight note of lemon zest lifts this chocolate.
 Rather than the acidity of a lemon tart, it's the citrusy side — like candied lemon — that comes through with a touch of bitterness.
 It complements the cacao's roundness well.